Algebraic-Programming/ALP/docs/Build_and_test_infra.md

   * `list_tests_all` to list all tests

+Other targets:

+* `libs` build the binary libraries for all backends
+* `docs` builds all HTML ALP/GraphBLAS documentation in `<ALP/GraphBLAS root>/docs/code/html/index.html` and the LaTeX source files in `<ALP/GraphBLAS root>/docs/code/latex`; if `pdflatex`, `graphviz`, and other standard tools are available, they are compiled into a PDF found at `<ALP/GraphBLAS root>/docs/code/latex/refman.pdf`.

 ## Adding a new test

 Test sources are split in categories, whose purpose is explained in the [Testing